marcoswastaken/erdos_paware/README.md

 ### Retrieval

-Besides the query parameters that are built into our ANN index, we varied other pre-rtrieval and post-retrieval variables to try and improve our overal results.
+Besides the query parameters that are built into our ANN index, we varied other pre-rtrieval and post-retrieval variables to try and improve our overall results.

 #### Pre-retrieval

-##### Filtering
+##### Prefiltering

 While labeling data, we noticed a common type of "related but not relevant" result: a `reddit_text` that posed a question similar to the query itself.

 Most of the time, these texts came from a `submission` (as opposed to a comment).
-So, one way to try and elevate more relevant reults might be to omit these from the vector search.
+So, one way to try and elevate more relevant results might be to omit these from the vector search.
 This is easy enough, given that this information is contained in our original metadata.

 Less frequently, but still enough to be noticed, a `comment` would exhibit this property.
 To try and curb their impact, we engineered a metadata column `is_short_question` to try and identify all `reddit_text` examples that posed short questions (and thus were unlikely to provide useful information for answering those questions) so that they could also be filtered out before the search.